IDEA4RC/idea4rc-helm-capsule/README.md

 Another way to alter the chart configuration is by overriding values when executing the install command by leveraging the ```--set``` switch.
 Multiple values can be overridden by passing multiple switches.

-:warning: **remeber to change the default user/passwords in the following "secret" files:
+:warning: remeber to change the default user/passwords in the following "secret" files before installing:
   - dataextract-postgres-secret.yaml
   - etl-postgres-secret.yaml
   - fhir-postgres-secret.yaml
-  - omop-secrets.yaml **
+  - omop-secrets.yaml
+  - celery-secrets.yaml

 ## How to Deploy